1975 spring offensive: Strategies

 Taking advantage of North Vietnam's period of recuperation in 1974, President Thiệu stretched his forces thin by launching offensives that retook most of the territory captured by PAVN forces during the land grab of 1973 and 15 percent of the total land area controlled by the PAVN at the time of the cease-fire.
 In April, Thiệu launched the Svay Rieng Campaign against PAVN strongholds in eastern Cambodia.
 This proved to be the last major offensive operation launched by the ARVN.
 While these operations succeeded, the cost in terms of manpower and resources was high.
 By the end of the year the military experienced shortages as a result of decreased American aid, while communist forces continued gaining strength.

 By the end of October the North Vietnamese Politburo decided on its strategy for 1975 and 1976.
 In what became known as Resolution of 1975, the party leadership reported that the war reached its "final stage".
 The army was to consolidate its gains, eliminate South Vietnamese border outposts and secure its logistical corridor, and continue its force build-up in the south.
 During 1976 the final general offensive would begin.
 The following month, PAVN field commanders and their political officers were called to Hanoi to assess the new strategy.
 It was first decided that an attack in the Central Highlands would have the greatest chance of success, but this concept was challenged by Lieutenant General Trần Văn Trà, COSVN's military commander.
-His staff already drew a plan for a direct attack against Saigon, and Trà quickly proposed that his forces launch a "test" attack in Phước Long Province to see how well the ARVN would fight and if the U.S. would react.
+His staff already drew a plan for a direct attack against Saigon, and Trà quickly proposed that his forces launch a probing attack in Phước Long Province to see how well the ARVN would fight and if the U.S. would react.
 Trà's plan offered the potential for great gain at low risk.
 First Party Secretary Lê Duẩn approved the plan, but warned Trà that failure would not be acceptable, telling him "Go ahead and attack...[But] you must be sure of victory."